 The Company has a written agreement with each Director setting out the terms of their appointment.
-The Company also has a written agreement with all permanent and casual employees of the Company, including the Executive Director and the Exploration Manager.
-Since the Company's demerger from OreCorp Limited (OreCorp), there is a transitional services agreement between the two entities, pursuant to which certain services, such as those relating to company secretarial, legal and chief financial officer services are currently being provided through OreCorp.
+The Company also has a written agreement with all permanent and casual employees of the Company, including the Managing Director and the Exploration Manager.